Zanardi (comics): Character traits

-Zanardi is usually accompanied in his doings and wrongdoings by two schoolmates, Colasanti (full name: Roberto Colasanti) and Petrilli (full name: Sergio Petrilli, often in the endearing form Sergino, or "Little Sergio"), with which he has established a sort of Clockwork Orange partnership, and who provide help, counterpoint and occasional comic relief to Zanardi's archetypal amorality.
+Zanardi is usually accompanied in his doings and wrongdoings by two schoolmates, Colasanti (full name: Roberto Colasanti) and Petrilli (full name: Sergio Petrilli, often in the endearing form Sergino, or "Little Sergio"), with whom he has established a sort of Clockwork Orange partnership.
+They serve as accomplices, foils, and occasional comic relief to Zanardi's archetypal amorality.
 It is worthy of notice that the three almost never address each other by name in conversation, resorting either to surnames (which automatically entails a sort of detachment in Italian) or to distortions of them, thus Zanardi becomes Zanna (fang); Colasanti becomes Colas; Petrilli becomes Pietra (literally stone or rock as a possible pun on drugs).
 It is also worthy of notice that although the three are almost always featured as spending a lot of their time together hanging out, they do not consider themselves as friends.

 Colasanti is a very handsome, gym-sculpted cold boy who loves to hit on every girl he meets.
 But he is also an occasional rent boy who ruthlessly exploits his sexual power over men and women.
-In Giallo Scolastico, Colasanti helps Zanardi to blackmail a nerdy schoolmate who is a closet homosexual by sodomizing him while Zanardi photographs the act with a Polaroid stolen for the occasion, in order to force him to fetch compromising evidence from a teacher's house.
+In Giallo Scolastico, Colasanti helps Zanardi to blackmail a nerdy closeted schoolmate by sodomizing him while Zanardi photographs the act with a Polaroid stolen for the occasion, in order to force him to fetch compromising evidence from a teacher's house.
 Colasanti is usually Zanardi's helping hand in exacting revenge.
 At the same time, he suffers from his lack of culture and hipness and is prone to fits of rage every time his mates remind him he is "such an ignoramus".

-Petrilli, while being the group's best born and possibly best educated member, is the eternal loser.
+Petrilli, while being the group's best-born and possibly best-educated member, is the eternal loser.
 He is constantly abused and humiliated by Zanardi and Colasanti, is often in love with some nameless and personality-less girl at the same high school he attends with Zanardi and Colasanti only to see her succumb to the charms of his hateful but more attractive friends, and always gets the short end of the stick in the shady dope deals Zanardi sets up.
-In fact, Petrilli dies a horrible death in the last story of the Frigidaire canon, Notte di Carnevale (Carnival Night), being burned alive in a Zanardi-staged prank arson of an all-female religious college which runs amok.
+In fact, Petrilli dies a horrible death in the last story of the Frigidaire canon, Notte di Carnevale (Carnival Night), being burned alive in a Zanardi-staged prank arson of an all-female religious college that spirals out of control.
 Except the whole story is only a dream, to which Petrilli wakes in terror to run outside in the street and get run over by a truck.
 The character's death, however, only appears to be temporary, as in later stories Petrilli is still alive and being taken advantage of by his mates.

 Many concepts and stories from Zanardi, along with Pentothal and some isolated vignettes, were adapted into a motion picture by Renato de Maria, Paz!
 (2002), which is more of an overall tribute to the work of Andrea Pazienza than an actual comic strip tie-in.